Campus Improvement Plan

 Staff Responsible for Monitoring: All

-Strategy 3: Conduct back to Bear Camp, school night, report card pick up days for parents to meet CIS, nurse, AP's, counselors and teachers and feel connected to school.
+Strategy 3: Conduct back to Bear Camp, school night, report card pick up days for parents to meet CIS, nurse, AP's, Counselors and teachers and feel connected to school.

 Strategy's Expected Result/Impact: Increase parent connectedness within campus

-Staff Responsible for Monitoring: Admin
+Staff Responsible for Monitoring: Student Support Team

-Funding Sources: supplies and materials - 211 - Title I, Part A - 11.6399 - $1,278
+Funding Sources: supplies and materials - 211 - Title I, Part A - 6399 - $2,508

 Performance Objective 2 - SAFETY COMMITTEE